 Linux OS and Distributions

-The Linux project is started as a kernel or low level operating system.
-The student named Linus Torvalds started as a hobby and put his code into internet for others to look, use or provide.
-This cations fired a project where hackers all over the world to start contributing to the Linux project.
+The Linux project is started as a kernel or low-level operating system.
+The student named Linus Torvalds started as a hobby and put his code into the internet for others to look, use or provide.
+This call fired a project where hackers all over the world to start contributing to the Linux project.

 - Memory management